Eolu/dfb/README.md

 # dfb

-This crate wraps a HashMap with a HashMap with this type signature:
+This crate wraps a HashMap with a wrapper with this type signature:
 ```rust
 HashMap<TypeId, VecDeque<Box<dyn Any>>>
 ```